-The Nan Awaya Heritage Farmstead is located in eastern Atoka County, Oklahoma, within the heart of the Choctaw Nation.
-This 160 acre parcel was allotted to a young Choctaw woman at the time of statehood, and although it has changed hands many times since then, it has never been subdivided.
+Nan Awaya Farm is located within the heart of the Choctaw Nation Reservation in southeastern Oklahoma.
+We're between the Ouachita Mountains and the Great Plains.
+The 160 acre parcel that makes up the farm was allotted to a young Choctaw woman at the time of statehood.
+It has changed hands many times since then, but has never been subdivided.
 Not withstanding the loans that we're paying on it, we've never really seen this land as our "property".
 Instead, we feel more like we belong to the land.
-Our time on this land connects us with the buffalo hunters who left their stone tools here 7,000 years ago and with the waves of monarch butterflies that will hopefully still be visiting this land's wildflowers 10,000 years from now.

 Before we set foot on this land, it had been abused for some time: logged, badly overgrazed, and seriously eroded.
 There was almost no grass on it.
 Nevertheless, it was a special place.
 The lowlands of the farm are a sandy seep.
 This is a rare habitat type specific to our local area.
 Rising 120 ft in elevation, the farm's uplands are dry.
 They were once covered in oak savanna and tallgrass prairie.
 These are two of the most productive, diverse, and threatened ecosystems in the world.